keivanmojmali/point-of-sale-system/README.md

 A full stack JavaScript solo project.

 If you have ever ordered coffee from a botique coffee shop, you have used a similiar application.
-Typically deployed on a white tablet that does a gymnastic flip when it is time to finalize your order with a tip and a signature.
-POS and Inventory management applications are a crucial part of a business.
-After all, you need to take payments for products.
+They are typically deployed on a white tablet that does a gymnastic flip when it is time to finalize your order with a tip and a signature.
+POS and Inventory management applications are a crucial part of every business.
+After all, you need to take payments for your products.

 Live demo of POS/Inventory Management application can be seen at the link below: